Use File Tools to back up data files

 • **Invoice* will include or exclude all files containing Invoice in the selected folder and all subfolders

-• Invoice ?1.Prn will include or exclude all files with the name Invoice ?1.prn where the ? is replaced by any single character.
-Files with the names of Invoice 11.Prn or Invoice 21.Prn or Invoice 31.Prn would be included and a file with the name of Invoice 12.Prn or Invoice 12.Prn would not be included
+• Invoice ?1.Prn will include or exclude all files with the name Invoice ?1.prn where it replaces the ? with any single character.
+For example, it includes files with the names of Invoice 11.Prn, Invoice 21.Prn, or Invoice 31.Prn.
+It doesn't include a file with the name of Invoice 12.Prn or Invoice 12.Prn

-• **Invoice*.??? would include or exclude all files beginning with Invoice and ending with any three-character extension in the selected folder and all subfolders.
-Files that began with Invoice that did not have a three-character extension would not be included.
+• **Invoice*.??? will include or exclude all files beginning with Invoice and ending with any three-character extension.
+It doesn't include files that began with Invoice that didn’t have a three-character extension

 6. Click OK to return to the operation window.